Parental Preference on K-12 vs. K-10 Curricula

 Abstract

-This study examines parental preferences between the K-12 and K-10 curricula in the Philippines, focusing on four key indicators: college readiness, employability, financial burden, and time consumption.
-Anchored in a descriptive quantitative approach, the research surveyed 600 parents of elementary students from three public schools in the province of Laguna using a 4-point Likert scale questionnaire.
-Results reveal that while parents generally view both curricula as capable of preparing students for college and employment, the K-10 curriculum is slightly favored in terms of financial practicality and shorter duration.
-A t-test analysis also showed significant gender-based differences, with mothers perceiving K-12 as more burdensome in time and cost.
-These findings highlight the relevance of understanding household-level experiences amid ongoing policy debates, particularly proposals to remove senior high school as a college prerequisite.
-The study underscores the need to align educational reforms with the real capacities and expectations of Filipino families.
+The implementation of the K–12 curriculum in the Philippines introduced major structural changes to the basic education system.
+However, ongoing debates and policy discussions regarding the possible return to the K–10 system have raised important questions about how families perceive the benefits and challenges associated with these two educational structures.
+This study examined parental preferences between the K–12 and K–10 curricula in the Philippines based on four key indicators: college readiness, employability, financial burden, and time consumption.
+Using a descriptive quantitative approach, the study surveyed 600 parents of elementary school students from three public schools in Laguna Province through a 4-point Likert scale questionnaire.
+The results revealed that parents generally perceived both curricula as capable of preparing students for college and employment.
+However, the K–10 curriculum was slightly preferred due to its lower financial burden and shorter duration of study.
+An independent samples t-test also indicated significant gender-based differences, with mothers perceiving the K–12 curriculum as more demanding in terms of time and financial cost compared to fathers.
+The study underscores the need for educational reforms that are aligned with the capacities, expectations, and socio-economic realities of Filipino families.

 Downloads